google/skia-buildbot/golden/README.md

 CSS and "how it looks" are presumed to be handled by a human during development and integration

-If you are running a skiacorrectness server locally, you can (in another terminal) run
+If you are running the frontend server locally, you can (in another terminal) run

 	make frontend

 which will rebuild all the frontend pages.
-When in --local mode, the skiacorrectness server will reload the templates/pages every time, so you don't have to restart it to see the re-built pages.
+When in --local mode, the frontend server will reload the templates/pages every time, so you don't have to restart it to see the re-built pages.